DesMakesStuff/PiShockTouch/readme.md

 Find your avatar ID and there will be a copy named avtr_idxxxxxxx.bak this is the backup of your original parameters.
 Simply rename .json and delete the other file

+#Test the application

-3. Ensure your collar is connected, online, and powered.
+1. Ensure your collar is connected, online, and powered.

-4. If all information is correct you can run PiShockTouchVRC.exe.
+2. If all information is correct you can run PiShockTouchVRC.exe.
 The test should return 200 successful and your collar will beep once.

-5. You are ready to go!
+3. You are ready to go!
 Hop in game and access the PiShock menu to change things such as intensity duration and swap modes.